 logo

-Stroke and Traumatic Brain Injury Study
+Stroke and Traumatic Brain Injury Studies

 Stroke and Traumatic Brain Injury are two conditions that may only happen once in your life but can have long lasting effects.
 Many people who have experienced either condition can suffer from partial paralysis, spasticity, dysphagia (swallowing difficulties), and other sensory issues for an extended period after the event.
 Here at New England Institute for Clinical Research, we are dedicated to improving the lives of those suffering from these prolonged issues.